ReeceRenninger/lab09-PartnerProject/README.md

     PUT : /inventory, /character - update characters or inventory DELETE : /users, /inventory, /character - delete users, character, or inventory

-Tests
+### Tests

-    No tests are currently implemented
+    2 test suites are active to test server.js and routes.js, can be executed with npm test for full run or npm test (file name).

-UML
+### UML

 ![UML for D&D Project Lab](assets/UML-lab09.png)